-Formerly known as Dicentra, and commonly known as Bleeding Heart, Lamprocapnos spectabilis is a classic cottage-garden and edge-of-woodland plant.
-Instantly recognisable with its dainty, bobbing hearts all in an arching line, this is the white variety, and far prettier than the standard pink in our opinion.
+Formerly known as Dicentra, and commonly known as Bleeding Heart, Lamprocapnos spectabilis is a classic plant for a cottage garden or edge of woodland plant.
+Instantly recognisable with its dainty, bobbing hearts arranged in an arching line, this is the white variety, and as pretty as the more familiar standard pink in our opinion.

 A recipient of the RHS AGM (Award of Garden Merit), for all round excellence in the garden.